The definition of business analytics

 In order to create an accurate, real-time business analysis, you need to have clean, accessible data.
 That’s why building a modern data analytics stack is an essential first step to having business analytics.

-A modern data analytics stack consists of a variety of tools and cloud data technologies that collect, process, store, and analyze data.
+A modern data analytics stack consists of a variety of business intelligence tools and cloud data technologies that collect, process, store, and analyze data.
 You can break these tools up into five essential components or layers:

 1. Data sources